Gastrotheca andaquiensis: Ecology

 This species is called a marsupial frog because the female carries the eggs and developing froglets in the pouch on her back.
 About ten large eggs are laid in a clutch and after fertilisation, the male assists the female to insert them into her pouch.
 Here they develop directly into juvenile frogs without an intervening tadpole stage, eventually hopping away from their mother.

 Status

 This frog has a wide range and is a moderately common species in at least parts of its range.
-The main threats it faces include habitat loss from livestock grazing and crop cultivation but its range includes a number of protected areas.
-The International Union for Conservation of Nature has rated its conservation status as being of "least concern", because any decrease in population size is likely to be at too slow a rate to justify classifying it in a more threatened category.
+The main threats it faces include habitat loss from livestock grazing and both legal and illegal crop cultivation but its range includes a number of protected areas.
+The International Union for Conservation of Nature has rated its conservation status as being of "least concern" because any decrease in population size is likely to be at too slow a rate to justify classifying it in a more threatened category.